solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

 ### Considerations

-Durable transactions should be treated with care, and are why you should always trust the transactions you sign.
+Durable transactions should be treated with care, which is why you should always trust the transactions you sign.

-Say you blindly signed a malicious durable transaction.
-This transaction signs away 500 SOL to the attacker, and changes the nonce authority to said attacker.
-Let's say you don't have this much yet, but in the future, you would.
-This is insidious, as the attacker would wait to cash this check as soon as your balance goes above 500 SOL.
+For example, imagine you blindly signed a malicious durable transaction.
+This transaction signs away 500 SOL to the attacker and changes the nonce authority to the attacker as well.
+Let's say you don't have this amount yet, but in the future, you will.
+This is insidious, as the attacker would wait to cash this check as soon as your balance exceeeds 500 SOL.
 And you'll have no recollection of what you clicked on.
-It can lay dormant for days, weeks, or years.
+It can remain dormant for days, weeks, or years.

-This is not meant to provoke hysteria, just as a PSA of what's possible.
-This is why you should only put into hot wallets what you're willing to lose and don't sign with your cold wallet.
+This is not meant to provoke hysteria, but serves as a PSA of what's possible.
+This is why you should only keep in hot wallets what you're willing to lose and avoid signing with your cold wallet.

-### Using Durable nonces overcome the short lifespan of regular transactions
+### Using Durable Nonces to Overcome the Short Lifespan of Regular Transactions

-Durable nonces are a way to sign transactions offchain and keep them in storage until they are ready to be submitted to the network.
-And this allows us to create durable transactions.
+Durable nonces are a way to sign transactions off-chain and keep them in storage until they are ready to be submitted to the network.
+This allows us to create durable transactions.

-Durable nonces, which are 32 bytes in length (usually represented as base58 encoded strings), are used in place of recent blockhashes to make every transaction unique (to avoid double-spending) while removing the mortality on the unexecuted transaction.
+Durable nonces, which are 32 bytes in length (usually represented as base58 encoded strings), are used in place of recent blockhashes to make each transaction unique (to avoid double-spending) while removing the expiration of the unexecuted transactions.

 If nonces are used in place of recent blockhashes, the first instruction of the transaction needs to be a `nonceAdvance` instruction, which changes or advances